3BMLabs/building.py/docs/usage/CoordinateSystem.md

 #### Parameters:
 - `cs_old` (CoordinateSystem): The original coordinate system to be translated.
-- `direction` (Vector3): The direction vector along which the coordinate system is to be translated.
+- `direction` (Vector): The direction vector along which the coordinate system is to be translated.

 #### Returns:
 `CoordinateSystem`: A new CoordinateSystem object translated from the original one.